 fish from nets that have been caught on debris.
-If the injuries are serious, they are tossed out into the street to beg and fend for themselves.
-They work under harsh conditions for twelve or more hours a day and are not provided with education or sufficient food and rest.
+When their injuries are serious, they are tossed out into the street to beg and fend for themselves.
+They work under harsh conditions for twelve or more hours a day and are not provided with an education or sufficient food and rest.
 Ghana is one of the most peaceful countries in Africa but the future is at risk if the enslavement of children continues.

 This is why Volta hope is providing a loving home for Ghanaian Orphans, Trafficked and Deserted children.
-Our Children will be educated to grow with physical health, mental ability, emotional stability, vocational skills, good citizenship and multicultural expertise.
+Our Children are educated and cared for to grow with physical health, mental ability, emotional stability, vocational skills, good citizenship, spiritual guidance and multicultural expertise.

 *In Building (1) has 5 dorm-type rooms to house the girls and the house mothers.
 The building also includes shower and toilet facilities.

 *Building (4) includes 6 classrooms where the Children will receive their instruction in English, culture, the arts, local and international vocational skills, etc.

-accommodate 240 Children.
-The actual location of Volta Hope Children’s Home is in the Hohoe- Volta Region of Ghana.
+At full capacity, we can accommodate 200 Children.
+The actual location of Volta Hope Children’s Home is in the Hohoe District - Volta Region of Ghana.

 Due to financial or other hardships, some parents in Ghana may sell their children for as little as $50 or may send their children to live with relatives with the hope/promise that they will learn a trade and have a better life.
 However, the reality is that these children end up being exploited and enslaved.